troychaplin/priority-plus-navigation/README.md

 #### Option 1: Block Inspector (Recommended)

-Use the "Customize Menu" button in the block inspector to open a modal with a live preview.
+Use the "Customize Dropdown Menu" button in the block inspector to open a modal with a live preview.
 This is the easiest way to customize your dropdown menu and allows per-block customization.

 #### Option 2: Theme.json (Global Defaults)